by Maristella Bertram, MBA, CPO® | Jan 6, 2023 | Get Organized Blog, Home Organizer, Medium, Professional Organizer

 Staging does not seem to be compatible with everyday day-to-day living, though.
 So, unless we look past the design and pay attention to the home organization and available space, the shine of the big reveal will fade as soon as clutter returns.

 Staging is the true hero on these shows.
 But it is the organization that ultimately makes the magic remain once reality sets in and homeowners’ stuff makes its way back into the house.
 Clutter the area again, and nobody will care about or even notice the outstanding design that once took their breath away.

 For the homeowners to move back in and have this fantastic layout “work for them,” they need to flex those long-neglected organization muscles.
 Otherwise, the place will soon stop “working for them” again.

 No matter what changes a space undergoes, if we don’t consider the space available and adequately manage our belongings, no HGTV design wonder will help in the long run.

 There are very valid reasons to want to move or renovate a home.
 But when it is just a matter of the “space no longer working for us,” maybe giving the organization an honest chance saves us the costs and complexities of home renovations or moving.

 Properly addressing the organization of the home makes it possible to live in a home worth a design show reveal any day of the week.

-As an organization expert, I wish to show homeowners how they can permanently live in a state of bliss with their home environment.
-They can have a home and a space they truly love for its functionality and beauty.
+As an organization expert, I wish to show homeowners how they can live in bliss with their home environment.
+They can have a home and a space they love for its functionality and beauty.

 That home you never knew you had?
 I can’t wait to show you!